 Visitor comments will be checked through an automated spam detection service to protect the site against spam.

-By using the comment form you accept these conditions.
+If you do not consent to have your information processed by WordPress that hosts this website, please don’t use the comment form.
 If you would change your mind and wish to be deleted from the database, let me know by sending an e-mail.

-This site uses Statcounter for statistics about visitors, and will collect anonymised information about you:
+This site uses a service called Plausible for statistics about visitors, and will collect anonymised information about you.

 - your location